-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mented d by STR 1 Consultation and Engagement - Cllr Nick Wright (was STR02) Head of Service: Caroline Ryba (SCDC) Risk Owner: Richard May Last Updated: 20 Jul 2017 Cause (Previously Equalities; reviewed July 2016) The Council is successfully challenged over not complying with general equalities legislation or legislation specific to public and local authority bodies, Consequence leading to decisions relating to service delivery being overturned and possible Commission for Human Rights and Equalities inspection, resulting in delays to the implementation of new service proposals causing detriment to customer service, preventing the timely delivery of policy and financial objectives, reduction in reserves available to support balanced MTFS, adverse publicity and effect on reputation.
-I = 4 L = 2 8 (8) The Policy Development Officer (PDO)'s s responsibilities include ensuring continuing compliance with our statutory Public Sector Equality Duty, delivery of the Equality Scheme 2015-2020 and a review of corporate consultation and engagement to ensure consistency and quality across all service areas.
-An issues paper will be submitted to CMT in September 2017, prepared following desktop research and consultations with directorates.
-This paper form the basis for the development of a revised Equality Scheme.
-The Council has met its legal requirements to publish equality information and equality objectives on an annual basis.
-This information is set out within the Equality Scheme 2015-2020, which was agreed by the Portfolio Holder in Autumn 2015.
-The Council has embedded equality monitoring arrangements whereby new and revised policies and service delivery proposals are subject to screening for their likely equality implications.
-Where appropriate, timescales are agreed for full subsequent assessment prior to adoption of the new proposals, or as part of implementation, monitoring and review arrangements.
-The new PDO has begun to review the effectiveness of our current arrangements (see above), and is piloting revised templates with colleagues in housing and corporate services.
-The Policy Development Officer is leaving her post on 4 August 2017, potentially delaying the completion of specific projects.
-The Policy and Performance Manager will take lead responsibility for I = 4 L = 2 8 (8) Due for completion in November 2017 the Policy Development Officer is leading a project to refresh the Council's Community Engagement Strategy and Toolkit to ensure the application of consistent best practice standards across the organisation.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 1 Engagement - Cllr Nick Wright (was STR02) Head of Service: Caroline Ryba (SCDC) Risk Owner: Richard May Last Updated: 06 Oct 2017 Cause (Previously Equalities; reviewed July 2016) The Council is successfully challenged over not complying with general equalities legislation or legislation specific to public and local authority bodies, Consequence leading to decisions relating to service delivery being overturned and possible Commission for Human Rights and Equalities inspection, resulting in delays to the implementation of new service proposals causing detriment to customer service, preventing the timely delivery of policy and financial objectives, reduction in reserves available to support balanced MTFS, adverse publicity and effect on reputation.
+I = 4 L = 2 8 (8) The Policy Development Officer (PDO) role includes responsibilities for ensuring continuing compliance with our statutory Public Sector Equality Duty, delivery of the Equality Scheme 2015-2020 and a review of corporate consultation and engagement to ensure consistency and quality across all service areas.
+The Policy Development Officer left her post on 4 August 2017 and has not been filled, thus delaying the completion of specific projects.
+The Policy and Performance Manager will take lead responsibility for equality and diversity until the vacancy is filled, although he has limited capacity given other priorities.
+He has submitted a briefing note identifying specific projects which will be delayed or paused as a consequence, including reviews of the Council's Community Engagement Strategy and Equality Scheme.
+It is considered that the likelihood of this risk materialising has increased, though not sufficiently to constitute a 'strong possibility' (one in two) at Level 3.
+I = 4 L = 2 8 (8) Due for completion in November 2017 the Policy Development Officer was leading a project to refresh the Council's Community Engagement Strategy and Toolkit to ensure the application of consistent best practice standards across the organisation.
 She has also prepared a briefing paper for management team discussion to inform a review of the Council's Equality Scheme and associated Equality Impact Assessment Process.
 We intend to adopt a new scheme in March 2018.
-Project likely to be delayed due to departure of Policy Development Officer in August 2017.
-31 Mar 2018
+Projects on hold following loss of Policy Development Officer in August 2017.